Electrical stimulation of the vagus nerve

 • digestive disorders;

-• decline in cognitive functions.
+• cognitive decline.

-Regular use of aSBN may prevent these changes.
-The method is also being investigated as an aid in:
+Regular use of ASBN can be a prevention of these changes.
+The method is also being investigated as an adjunctive treatment for:

 • epilepsy;